“Fear is as fear does

 “Point is, it’s a start, but you could demo some more long-form capability—and maybe some broadcast.
 Like I said, a reel wouldn’t hurt.”

-This last part left me reeling, all right, there in the hotel lobby.
-After putting that Marquette Park rancor out of earshot, I had scored an Orange Crush at the corner car wash, convenience store and gas profiteer on California Street.
+This last part left me reeling, right there in the hotel lobby.
+After putting that Marquette Park rancor out of earshot, I had scored an Orange Crush at the corner convenience store and gas profiteer on California Street.
 Back at the home flat, mom was little better healthwise, while dad was tending to his archly Bunker mentality.
 So, penalty time served, I’d lit out for the Checker garage, landing 3192, a newer, less odorous taxicab that whisked me across town before the Dan Ryan could grind to a drive-time halt.

 North of the Ike, I fell into a healthy fare streak that flared for the next several days, yielding blue chip LaSalle Street parlays, sequential downtown-O’Hare turnarounds, Rush Street lushes who tipped like somebody else’s business.
 Blackhawks’ fans in full hockey war paint pounded my safety-shield glass with F-bombs to net the Stadium—out amid the ruins of 1960s’ Madison burning—before zebras dropped the opening puck.
-Then grafty ward pols whistled me down, bagmen who knew what kept the Machine humming along.

 Snapping to, my meter spun like truck stop pumps, up and down teeming Lake Shore Drive.
-I was awed by the shimmering harbors and strands, the Playboy Building and Hancock towering skyline, as I delivered formal Lakefront liberals from the Gold Coast down Michigan Avenue to the opera house and symphony hall, noblesse oblige humbly accepted.
+I was awed by the shimmering harbors and strands, the Playboy Building and Hancock towering skyline, as I delivered formal Lakefront liberals from the Gold Coast down Michigan Avenue to the opera house and symphony hall, noblesse oblige humbly mined.

-In all, I was on a strong winnowing streak, better able to be choosier when it came to streetcorner hailers, free to ignore the short haulers and shopping baggers, blow-off the bar brawlers and falling over drunks, and still fill some Moon-bound coffers.
+In all, I was on a strong winnowing streak despite myself, better able to be choosier when it came to streetcorner hailers, free to ignore the short haulers and shopping baggers, blow-off the bar brawlers and falling over drunks, and still fill some Moon-bound coffers.
 By tricks and turns, there was much more to like about this side of the Chicago River—not least the venerable Drake Hotel, where I was now placing this off-chance late afternoon call.